-The high prevalence and refractory nature of chronic pain in conjunction with the negative consequences of pain medication dependence drives investigation of innovative treatment modalities.
-Patients who seek a treatment plan for chronic pain that includes more than just medication are increasingly turning to complementary and alternative medicine (Chiesa and Serretti, 2011).
-One such modality that pain patients are using is mindfulness meditation.
-The Army Surgeon General's Pain Management Task Force recommended that mind-body therapies such as mindfulness meditation be a Tier 1 therapy option (along with acupuncture, yoga, chiropractic care, therapeutic medical massage, and biofeedback) in the interest of providing a holistic, integrative approach to pain management (Office of the Army Surgeon General).
-Meditation is the intentional self-regulation of attention from moment to moment (Goleman and Schwartz, 1976).
-Mindfulness meditation is a Western, non-sectarian form of meditation derived from a 2,500 year old Buddhist practice called Vipassana or Insight Meditation.
+The DoD currently recommends that health care providers follow the 2008 Public Health Service (PHS) guidelines for treating tobacco use and dependence; counseling and medications, including nicotine replacement, are the primary focus (U.S. Department of Health and Human Services, May 2008).
+In civilian settings, complementary and alternative medicine has been increasingly used in smoking cessation programs (Carim-Todd, Mitchell and Oken, 2013).
+One such modality is mindfulness meditation, or the intentional self-regulation of attention from moment to moment (Goleman and Schwartz, 1976).
+Mindfulness meditation is a Western, non-sectarian form of meditation derived from a 2,500 year old Buddhist practice.
 Mindfulness facilitates an attentional stance of detached observation.
 It is characterized by paying attention to the present moment with openness, curiosity, and acceptance.
 It can be trained systematically to be used in daily life by people of any background (UCLA Mindfulness Awareness Research Center (MARC), 2015).